 The biblical account of the wise men from the East gifting gold, frankincense, and myrrh to the newborn Christ is a familiar story to Christians all throughout the world.
-But the consideration of myrrh (Commiphora myrrha) as a precious substance of great worth extends far beyond just the spiritual.
-The various preparations and extracts of myrrh and myrrh oil also have an extensive history of use in therapeutics.
+But the consideration of myrrh (Commiphora myrrha) as a precious substance of great worth extends far beyond the Bible and the Middle East.

-The purifying essence of this resinous sap is similarly widely appreciated as having a calming effect when inhaled, lending credence to its widespread use as an incense.
-In the same wein, myrrh essential oil is considered one of the best essential oils to use for prayer and meditation.
+The purifying essence of this resinous sap from the myrrh tree is similarly widely appreciated as having a calming effect when inhaled, lending credence to its widespread use as an incense.
+In the same vein, myrrh essential oil is considered one of the best essential oils to use for prayer and meditation.

 Both empirically throughout the ages and scientifically in modern times, myrrh has proven itself invaluable for a variety of special purposes.
 And especially in modern times, science has uncovered even more about the unique properties of myrrh that indicate its usefulness in a range of other health applications.